yangshiteng/DS01-Supervised-and-Unsupervised-Learning/README.md

 ### Neural networks
 Primarily leveraged for deep learning algorithms, neural networks process training data by mimicking the interconnectivity of the human brain through layers of nodes.
 Each node is made up of inputs, weights, a bias (or threshold), and an output.
 If that output value exceeds a given threshold, it “fires” or activates the node, passing data to the next layer in the network.
 Neural networks learn this mapping function through supervised learning, adjusting based on the loss function through the process of gradient descent.
 When the cost function is at or near zero, we can be confident in the model’s accuracy to yield the correct answer.

+### Naive Bayes
+Naive Bayes is classification approach that adopts the principle of class conditional independence from the Bayes Theorem.
+This means that the presence of one feature does not impact the presence of another in the probability of a given outcome, and each predictor has an equal effect on that result.
+There are three types of Naïve Bayes classifiers: Multinomial Naïve Bayes, Bernoulli Naïve Bayes, and Gaussian Naïve Bayes.
+This technique is primarily used in text classification, spam identification, and recommendation systems.

+### Linear regression
+Linear regression is used to identify the relationship between a dependent variable and one or more independent variables and is typically leveraged to make predictions about future outcomes.
+When there is only one independent variable and one dependent variable, it is known as simple linear regression.
+As the number of independent variables increases, it is referred to as multiple linear regression.
+For each type of linear regression, it seeks to plot a line of best fit, which is calculated through the method of least squares.
+However, unlike other regression models, this line is straight when plotted on a graph.

+### Logistic regression
+While linear regression is leveraged when dependent variables are continuous, logistical regression is selected when the dependent variable is categorical, meaning they have binary outputs, such as "true" and "false" or "yes" and "no." While both regression models seek to understand relationships between data inputs, logistic regression is mainly used to solve binary classification problems, such as spam identification.

+### Support vector machine (SVM)
+A support vector machine is a popular supervised learning model developed by Vladimir Vapnik, used for both data classification and regression.
+That said, it is typically leveraged for classification problems, constructing a hyperplane where the distance between two classes of data points is at its maximum.
+This hyperplane is known as the decision boundary, separating the classes of data points (e.g., oranges vs. apples) on either side of the plane.

+### K-nearest neighbor
+K-nearest neighbor, also known as the KNN algorithm, is a non-parametric algorithm that classifies data points based on their proximity and association to other available data.
+This algorithm assumes that similar data points can be found near each other.
+As a result, it seeks to calculate the distance between data points, usually through Euclidean distance, and then it assigns a category based on the most frequent category or average.

+Its ease of use and low calculation time make it a preferred algorithm by data scientists, but as the test dataset grows, the processing time lengthens, making it less appealing for classification tasks.
+KNN is typically used for recommendation engines and image recognition.

+### Decision Trees
+Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
+The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
+A tree can be seen as a piecewise constant approximation.

+### Random forest
+Random forest is another flexible supervised machine learning algorithm used for both classification and regression purposes.
+The "forest" references a collection of uncorrelated decision trees, which are then merged together to reduce variance and create more accurate data predictions.

 # Unsupervised Learning